MicrosoftDocs/dynamics365smb-docs/business-central/SRB/working-with-contracts/price-update.md

 # Price update

 Regular price updates of contractually agreed, recurring Service Commitments are completely normal in times of subscription models.
-With **DYCE Subscription & Recurring Billing**, price updates for contractual Service Commitments can be easily planned and applied. <br/>
+With subscription billing, price updates for contractual Service Commitments can be easily planned and applied.

 Contract prices can be updated in three different ways:

 * Increase (or decrease) the price to a percentage
 * Increasing or decreasing the Calculation Base % by a percentage
 * Updating the prices of recurring Service Commitments with the list prices of the items